 Leis Holiday Home - Leis, Vals, Switzerland 2013

 Leis Holiday Home is Peter Zumthor’s second home.
-It is located in Leis, around 2km away from Vals town of Switzerland.
-Zumthor house is surrounded with stunning beauty of nature, snow-capped mountains, lush green forests, clusters of wild flowers and running streams.
+It is located in Leis, around 2km away from Vals town Switzerland.
+Zumthor house is surrounded by stunning beauty of nature, snow-capped mountains, lush green forests, clusters of wildflowers and running streams.

 The Swiss architect designed his vacation house in natural wood.
-He designed it in the style of modern architecture along with the inspiration from 18th century architecture of wooden houses.
-He created large massive windows in his house unlike the old buildings of 18th century that had much smaller windows.
+He designed it in the style of modern architecture along with the inspiration from 18th-century architecture of wooden houses.
+He created large massive windows in his house unlike the old buildings of the 18th century that had much smaller windows.
 Peter Zumthor kept the ceilings high in his holiday home.

-When one enters the kitchen of Zumthor house, he would find a wide picture window so outdoor natural beauty of hills and blue sky can be viewed from the interiors.
+When one enters the kitchen of Zumthor's house, he would find a wide picture window so outdoor natural beauty of hills and blue sky can be viewed from the interiors.
 This house is designed in two portions where one has been rented out.
 The Swiss architect, Peter Zumthor called them “a brother and a sister”.
-As Swiss local building authorities demanded the use of traditional roofing technique, the slate roof was provided for the house.
+As Swiss local building authorities demanded the use of traditional roofing techniques, the slate roof was provided for the house.
 Chimneys made of metal, gutter and drainage piping have been designed well in the structure.

 The walls of the house are wooden.
 The pine wood has been used for the beams to support the structure.
-As wood shrinks due to its natural characteristic, the architect provided enough allowance for the shrinkage over a period of time.
+As the wood shrinks due to its natural characteristics, the architect provided enough allowance for the shrinkage over some time.

-Other types of woods have been employed in the construction of this house.
+Other types of wood have been employed in the construction of this house.
 For exterior works, locally available pine wood has been used.
 For flooring, Canadian maple wood has been used.
-Swiss maple wood for high ceilings, German teak wood for the bathrooms, birch wood for making cabinets, knotty wood has been provided for walk-in wardrobes of the house.
+Swiss maple wood for high ceilings, German teak wood for the bathrooms, birch wood for making cabinets, and knotty wood has been provided for walk-in wardrobes of the house.

 On the front, there is an abstract motif influenced by carvings of the birds and flowers that show up on the beams of old structures.
 Zumthor designed the furnishing and lighting too.